recursion-ninja/masters-thesis/doc/REVISIONS.md

     Edit: `948ca5d75779c770b22d4bd2eb43d924296608a3`

-25. > does completing mean the entire tree has been traversed?
+25. > Does completing mean the entire tree has been traversed?
     Spot: Page 17
     Note: Added in #24
     Edit: `948ca5d75779c770b22d4bd2eb43d924296608a3`